-- If you are diagnosed with the following condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits. - Neuropathy or other circulatory disorders - Please go to the "Podiatry Services" row in the below Medical Benefits Chart for further detail. - Please go to the "Special Supplemental Benefits for the Chronically Ill" or "Podiatry Services" row in the Covered Medical and Hospital Benefits Chart in the Summary of Benefits for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If you are diagnosed with the following condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits. - Neuropathy or other circulatory disorders - Please go to the "Podiatry Services" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.